dmbelo/udacity.carnd.vehicle-detection-and-tracking/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I used a set of 6 test images from the video to assess the performance of my classifier and sliding window algorithm.
-To optimize the peformance of my classifier I iterated the training process of the classifier.
+To optimize the performance of my classifier I iterated the training process of the classifier.
 Whereas the test set that was set aside from the training set was a reasonable measure of the accuracy of the classifier, these images are a more realistic measure of the false-positive that the classifier needs to minimize.
-As well, the parameters of the sliding window and heat map thresholding are tuned iteratively by analzying the performance on the following 6 test images:
+As well, the parameters of the sliding window and heat map thresholding are tuned iteratively by analyzing the performance on the following 6 test images:

+![alt text][image4]
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

+As you can see there are quite a few false-positives which require thresholding the heatmap to suppress.

 ### Video Implementation